Rightpoint/Singleton/README.md

 # Singleton

-### Enables a very centralized and easy way to manage singletons within an application.
+A very, very compact library that enables you to create __on-demand__ singletons within your application and easily store them to disk.
+Utilizing a dead-simple API, this library makes creating singletons and persisting data much more fun!

 ## Getting Started